 Chemical burns can damage human skin when a strong acid or base permeates through the dermis tissue.
 These burns are unique because they do not always need a heat source to cause damage.
 Contrary to thermal burns and electrical burns, chemical burns do not necessarily always cause immediate harm or damage, but they certainly can cause immediate harm.

 In July of 2012 Brian Johns, a worker for the Dow Chemical Company in Deer Park, Texas was severely burned when an ammonia recycling unit exploded.
 He lived for some time after the explosion, but did not ultimately survive the burns that covered most of his body.
 His family is still seeking money from Dow Chemical over a year later because the casing around the ammonia recycling unit hadn’t been replaced in order to save the company money.
-The website of the attorneys at Patino & Associates P.L.L.C. mentions that hiring a lawyer in the wake of tragic accidents allows the family to focus their energy on healing while lawyers handle technicalities of financial compensation.
+The website of these personal injury attorneys mentions that hiring a lawyer in the wake of tragic accidents allows the family to focus their energy on healing while lawyers handle the technicalities of pursuing financial compensation.
+This can come through preparing a lawsuit in hopes of reaching either a settlement or a jury verdict.

 If you have been hurt by a burn injury caused by someone else’s negligence, you shouldn’t have to suffer alone.
 Contact an Atlanta Personal Injury Attorney today to learn more about your options in pursuing your case.